NVlabs/long-video-gan/README.md

 ## Citation

 ```
-@article{brooks2022generating,
+@inproceedings{brooks2022generating,
     title={Generating Long Videos of Dynamic Scenes},
     author={Brooks, Tim and Hellsten, Janne and Aittala, Miika and Wang, Ting-Chun and Aila, Timo and Lehtinen, Jaakko and Liu, Ming-Yu and Efros, Alexei A and Karras, Tero},
-  journal={arXiv preprint arXiv:2206.03429},
+    booktitle=NeurIPS,
     year={2022}
 }
 ```